CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/_index.md

 ## Show General System Information

-Two commands are helpful for getting general information about the switch and the version of Cumulus Linux you are running.
-These are helpful with system diagnostics and if you need to submit a support request.
+Cumulus Linux provides commands to obtain general information about the switch and the version of Cumulus Linux you are running.
+Use these commands when performing system diagnostics, troubleshooting performance, or submitting a support request.

-For information about the version of Cumulus Linux running on the switch, run the `nv show system` command:
+To show information about the version of Cumulus Linux running on the switch, run the `nv show system` command:

 ```
 cumulus@switch:~$ nv show system